gatepoet/LLM-Guide/README.md

     C --> D[Compile Relay Graph to LLVM Target]
     D --> E[Execute Portable Graph on TVM]
 ```

+The following flowchart provides a visual representation of the process: (insert flowchart here).
+This flowchart illustrates the step-by-step process of using TVM for model conversion and quantization, from loading a pretrained PyTorch model to executing the portable graph on TVM.

 Instructions used to generate diagram:
 "This diagram should illustrate the step-by-step process of the TVM workflow.
 It should start with loading a pretrained PyTorch model, followed by converting it into a TorchScript model through the use of tracing.
 The next step should be importing the resulting graph into Relay, then compiling the Relay graph to an LLVM target while specifying the input.
 The final step should be executing the portable graph on TVM.
 Each step should be represented by a separate block, and the blocks should be connected to show the flow of the process."